-Attended environmental noise monitoring was done during the day evening and night periods of 10 May 2023 at three monitoring locations (Table 6.18).
+Attended environmental noise monitoring was undertaken by EMM during the day, evening and night periods of 24 June 2024.
 Attended noise monitoring observations and results demonstrate that operational noise from the site was inaudible during most attended measurements.
-Site contributions were demonstrated to be compliant with (below) the relevant EPL noise limits at all monitoring locations.
-Other residential locations, such as R8 and R9 (situated further from site), would experience noise levels the same or below the measured site contributions and would be below EPL limits, therefore Condition 6, Schedule 3 of the LEC Consent has been complied with
+Site contributions were demonstrated to be compliant with (below) the relevant EPL and Consent noise limits at relevant monitoring locations.
+Quarry noise levels at other residential locations, such as R8, R9 and R10 (situated further from site), would be below all relevant limits.
+Maximum noise events measured from the site were compliant with the EPL and Consent LAmax noise limits.